keb/keb.now.sh/content/backlog.md

 ## Completed

+* Minit - **2/5**
+  * A game about swords and corporate greed.
+But mostly a cute indie game that minifies Majora's Mask time travel mechanic to a mere 60 seconds.
+The gimmick is stretched thin quickly and the game barely does it any justice aside from extract tedium from it.
+The monochrome graphics, while an obvious stylistic choice, are grating to look at.
+Decent chiptune music.
+Fortunately the game does not outstay its welcome.
 * Celeste - **4/5**
   * A fantastic modern platformer that is at times brutally unforgiving.
 The story presents a nice message but without much subtlety, and is sometimes excruciatingly on the nose.
 Great soundtrack.
 * The Legend of Zelda: Breath of the Wild - **4/5**